- Quote of week:

 - Our Next Alpha - Let us know if you are interested:

 We plan to run regular Alpha courses in the parish.
-We will shortly announce the timing of the next Alpha.
+Alpha will start in July 2020.
 If you are interested in attending a future Alpha course, please let us know so we can put you on a list and we will keep you informed.

 Thank you for the donations towards the costs of Alpha that we have received.

 If anyone wishes to make a donation it can be done by one of three ways - see below.
 Thank you in advance for your much appreciated support.

 (1) Cash (2) EFT - Constantia Catholic Church, Standard Bank, Branch 025309, Current Account No 07 169 8965 or (3) Snapscan.

 Millions of people have tried Alpha in 169 countries, and it has been translated into 112 different languages.
 Developed as a short course at Holy Trinity Brompton (HTB) in London, UK, in 1990 Nicky Gumbel took over running Alpha and found that many people outside of the church wanted to explore the Christian faith.
 Alpha now runs in every part of the global church, including the Catholic Church, the Orthodox Church and all mainline Protestant denominations.